coagulant/copydog/docs/index.rst

 ============

-Git clone the repo https://github.com/coagulant/copydog.git You also need a redis instance to store intermediate results of syncronization.
+Git clone the repo https://github.com/coagulant/copydog.git You also need a Redis instance to store intermediate results of syncronization.

 Configuration
 =============